-The UK Centre of Ecology & Hydrology (UKCEH) is committed to data protection by default and by design and supports the data protection rights of all those with whom it works, including, but not limited to, staff, students, visitors and research participants.
-This policy sets out the accountability and responsibilities of UKCEH, its staff and its students to comply fully with the provisions of the General Data Protection Regulation ("the GDPR") and the Data Protection Act 2018 ("the DPA") and recognises that handling personal data appropriately and in compliance with data protection legislation protects UKCEH's relationship with all its stakeholders.
+The UK Centre of Ecology & Hydrology & its Entities (UKCEH) is committed to data protection by default and by design and supports the data protection rights of all stakeholders, including, but not limited to, staff, students, visitors, research partners and participants.
+This policy sets out the accountability and responsibilities of UKCEH, its staff and its students to comply fully with the provisions of the UK General Data Protection Regulation (UK-GDPR) and the Data Protection Act 2018 ("the DPA") and recognises that handling personal data appropriately and in compliance with data protection legislation protects UKCEH's relationship with all its stakeholders.